c1phr/mean_tutorial/slides/dbschema3.md

 mongoose.model('Task', TaskSchema);
 </pre></code>

 The above code creates a data model for our task object.
-The `hoursSpent` field shows how to create data constraints while the `creator` field shows to reference another object (similar to a relationship in a SQL database).
+The `creator` field shows how to reference another object (similar to a relationship in a SQL database).